superholz/hexagonal-backend-assignment/README.md

 - The `application` package is there to hold the business logic for the different use cases.
 Structuring it as such makes it very easy to see by the reader what the application is about and which use cases are implemented.
 - Universal business logic that adheres mostly to part of the domain is implemented within the domain object, more leaning to classical thought of OOP (but properties and behaviour in the same class).
-This originates of the [TellDontAsk](https://martinfowler.com/bliki/TellDontAsk.html) principle.
+This originates from the [TellDontAsk](https://martinfowler.com/bliki/TellDontAsk.html) principle.
+- Creation of Ids is done in controllers to let the domain layer clean and separate concerns.
+As a follow up, id creation could be delegated to a low level interface to even better separate.

 ### API design
 - Api design in this service mostly adheres to the [Zalando guidline](https://opensource.zalando.com/restful-api-guidelines/).